brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 Anyway, what changed my mind back so soon?

-Truthfully, I don't know for sure.
+Truthfully, I'm not sure.
 But here are the reasons that sound right to me at the moment.

 ### The learning curve wasn't steep enough

 That may seem weird, but, as I [previously](/posts/2019/07/why-staying-with-hugo) [explained](/posts/2019/09/why-left-hugo-eleventy), a big part of the reason why I was looking to leave Hugo in the first place was that I wanted to learn more about how JavaScript-based SSGs work.

-However, because Eleventy is **so** easy and **so** flexible as compared to, say, [Gatsby](https://gatsbyjs.org), I just didn't find it challenging enough.
-That's kind of a strange tribute to Eleventy[^contribute] and its creator, Zach Leatherman, but it's a "while-I-say-goodbye" tribute.
+However, because Eleventy is **so** easy and **so** flexible as compared to, say, the inscrutable [Gatsby](https://gatsbyjs.org), I just didn't find it challenging enough---which may be kind of a strange tribute to Eleventy[^contribute] and its creator, Zach Leatherman, albeit a "while-I-say-goodbye" tribute.

 [^contribute]: I also plan to keep giving a small monthly contribution to Eleventy's development, and still encourage others to do so.
 I would do the same for Hugo if the opportunity were there, but a look through the Hugo site indicates it has some large sponsors and apparently isn't seeking that kind of help.
 If that changes, I'll definitely put my (small amount of) money where my ever-active mouth is.

+That said, I re-thought the whole obsession with JavaScript-based SSGs, as well&nbsp;.&nbsp;.&nbsp;.

 ### I changed my mind about Node.js